Charles Nuamah is a student from Ghana currently studying abroad in Germany.

 The TU9 Universities are excellent in research: According to the Federal Statistical Office, TU9 members attract a fourth of all third-party funding.
 In the DFG ranking for research funding in engineering, the TU9 Universities are to be found in the top groups.
 Nationwide 57 percent of all doctorates in engineering are awarded at TU9 Universities.

-Furthermore, TU9 Universities were very successful in the German government's Excellence Initiative.
-RWTH Aachen University (2012, 2007), TU Dresden (2012), Universität Karlsruhe (TH) (now Karlsruhe Institute of Technology, 2006) and TU München (2012, 2007) were awarded the status of “University of Excellence”.
+Furthermore, TU9 Universities successfully implemented the German government’s Excellence Initiative.
+RWTH Aachen University (2012, 2007), TU Dresden (2012), Universität Karlsruhe (TH) (now Karlsruhe Institute of Technology, 2006) and TU München (2012, 2007) were awarded the status of “University of Excellence.”

 Lectures are usually conceptual.
 The concepts of the subjects will be introduced to you.
-You will normally get the scripts or notes from the professors but you cannot rely solely on these scripts to pass examinations.
-Questions asked during examinations are more application oriented.
+You will normally get the scripts or notes from the professors, but you cannot rely solely on these scripts to pass examinations.
+Questions asked during examinations are more application-oriented.
 Just knowing the concept is not enough.
-You need to know the subjects well enough to be able to apply the concepts to real-life problems.
+You need to know the subjects well enough to apply the concepts to real-life problems.

-10) What is the difference between Universities and Universities of Applied Science?
+10. What Is the Difference Between Universities and Universities of Applied Sciences?

-German universities do not generally charge tuition fees and that in itself is a form of scholarship.
-However, they do provide some funds which cater for the living expenses of students since the cost of living is quite high in Germany.
+German universities do not generally charge tuition fees, which is in itself a form of scholarship.
+However, they provide some funds which cater to students’ living expenses since the cost of living is quite high in Germany.
 You can find more information about the various scholarships by visiting the scholarship database of DAAD.

 Most German universities have two main application periods.
-One is in the summer semester and the other is in the winter semester.
-The summer semester usually starts around April 1 and students are required to submit their applications by January 15 since it can take quite some time between receiving your admission letter and processing your student visa.
-The winter semester usually starts around October 1 and students are usually required to submit their applications latest by July 15.
+One is in the summer semester, and the other is in the winter semester.
+The summer semester usually starts around April 1, and students must submit their applications by January 15 since it can take quite some time between receiving your admission letter and processing your student visa.
+The winter semester usually starts around October 1, and students are usually required to submit their applications latest by July 15.

 You should use the following equation if your bachelor’s degree was obtained in a country other than Germany.